Skip to main content

 Concurrency ControlLimits concurrent syncs (default: 10 global, 3 per type)

-Stale Sync DetectionMarks hung syncs as failed after 10 minutes
+Stale Sync DetectionMarks hung syncs as failed after STALE_SYNC_TIMEOUT_MINUTES of inactivity

 SDK EndpointsAPI for custom connectors built with Python/TypeScript SDK